Three illegal miners arrested at Sekyere, equipment decommissioned

-Three suspected illegal miners including an 18-year old woman have been arrested at Sekyere-Boase in the Wassa-East District of the Western Region.
+Three suspected illegal miners, including an 18-year old female, have been arrested at Sekyere-Boase in the Wassa-East District of the Western Region.

-Some items found at the site including four Changfan machines and one toolbox, were also confiscated.
+Changfan machines and one tool box were some of the items found and confiscated by the taskforce.

-The woman was identified as one Doris Abena from Tamale with the identities of the other arrested miners yet to be established.
+The woman was identified as Doris Abena from Tamale while the identities of the two others are yet to be established.

-The anti-galamsey fight has seen a revival under the leadership of Hon.
-Samuel Abu Jinapor, Minister of Lands and Natural Resources.
+The anti-galamsey fight has witnessed massive rejuvenation under Mr Samuel Abu Jinapor’s leadership, the Minister of Lands and Natural Resources.

-The Ministry has been consistent with its message that it will not renege on its resolve to clamp down on illegal mining activities in the country.
+The Ministry has been consistent with its message of commitment to clamp down on illegal mining activities in the country.

-It warned that it will continue to wage war against illegal mining activities and protect Ghana’s forest and natural resources while promoting responsible mining at all levels.
+It warned that it will continue to wage war against the menace and protect Ghana’s forest and natural resources while promoting responsible mining at all levels.

 - Government to audit large-scale mining firms in 2022 - Mireku Duker